anirudhsundar/tvm-gdb-commands/README.md

+# TVM specific GDB commands and LLDB debugging configuration in VSCode​

 ## 1. TVM specific GDB commands

 This extension adds 4 new commands to gdb that improve the experience of debugging the [Apache TVM](https://tvm.apache.org/) code.
 The commands are explained below with examples.